Microsoft Teams using Private Channels

 What happens when you create a private channel?

-Originally, we were assuming private channels would be stored as a folder with unique permissions (similar to the process we see with standard channels); however, the new site creation makes a lot of sense for security concerns.
+Initially, we were assuming private channels would be stored as a folder with special permissions (similar to the process we see with standard channels); however, the new site creation makes a lot of sense for security concerns.

 How do you create a private channel and manage membership?